PBCore-AV-Metadata/pbucore/README.md

     ruby convert.rb

 ### Workflow for mapping PBCore elements to EBUCore RDF-XML.
-_This is for members of WGBH/MLA team on Github.
-If you are not a member of that group, then you can still submit issues and make comments, but you won't be able to push branches._
+_This is for members of WGBH/MLA Github team.
+If you are not a member of that group, then you can still submit issues and make comments, but you won't be able to push branches.
+You do not have to be an employee of WGBH to be a member of the WGBH/MLA Github team.
+If you would like to become a member, contact an existing member._

+UPDATE: There is now [a detailed document in the wiki for contributing to this project through the Github web interface](https://github.com/WGBH/pbucore/wiki/Contributing-to-the-project-through-Github-web-interface).
+Please refer to that if you do not plan to use `git` from the command line.
+Otherwise, the steps below are still applicable.

 1. Identify a pbcore node you intend to work on.
 E.g. `<pbcoreAudienceLevel>`.
 1. Create a GitHub issue, name it appropriately.
 E.g. "Figure out mapping of pbcoreAudienceLevel".